Nonlinear waves in a hot, viscous and nonextensive quark gluon plasma: Results and discussion

 So far we have discussed the effects of non-extensivity on the propagation of nonlinear waves only through the EoS.
-Since the EoS and transport coefficients control the bulk evolution of a system, therefore, for a thorough treatment of the propagation of nonlinear waves in a non-extensive background($q$-background), one should consider the effects of non-extensivity, not only through the EoS($q$-EoS) but also on the transport coefficients($q$-viscosities) which are estimated for $q$- background (see~\cite{Biro:2011bq, Kadam:2015xsa} for details).
-The results with the $q$-viscosities along with the $q$-EoS are presented in Fig.\ref{fig7} where a comparison with the results with only the $q$-EoS is made.
+Since the EoS and transport coefficients control the bulk evolution of a system, therefore, for a thorough treatment of the propagation of nonlinear waves in a non-extensive background ($q$-background), one should consider the effects of non-extensivity, not only through the EoS ($q$-EoS) but also on the transport coefficients ($q$-viscosities) which are estimated for $q$-background (see~\cite{Biro:2011bq, Kadam:2015xsa} for details).
+The results with the $q$-viscosities ($q$-dependence of viscous coefficients) along with the $q$-EoS (as discussed in section~\ref{sec3}) are presented in Fig.~\ref{fig7} (purple and blue dashed lines) for the initial profile shown by green line.
+The results obtained with the effects of $q$-EoS only is compared (black and red dashed lines).
 It is found that the dissipation of nonlinear waves is more when non-extensivity is introduced via the $q$-EoS and the $q$-viscosities together.
-Interestingly, here, the propagation speed of the peak of the perturbations decrease with the increasing value of $q$.
-Along with reducing the dissipation, the higher $q$ also reduces the speed of propagation.
-This means that introduction of non-extensivity favours the non-dissipative (or anti-dissipative) slowing down of nonlinear perturbations.
-It has been shown that for an extensive background, the slowing down is caused by the dissipative effects~\cite{Sarwar1}.
-This may be useful as a distinguishing aspect of the extensive and the non-extensive background.
-Interestingly, we also find that the dissipation is more for smaller $q$-values (compare with Fig.~\ref{fig5}).
+Interestingly, here, the propagation speed of the peak of the perturbations decrease with the increasing value of $q$ when the effects of $q$-viscosity is introduced.
+Along with the reduction of the dissipation the higher values of $q$ also reduces the speed of the propagation.
+This means that the introduction of non-extensivity favours the non-dissipative (or anti-dissipative) slowing down of nonlinear perturbations.
+Considering the fact that for an extensive background, the slowing down is caused by the dissipative effects~\cite{Sarwar:2020oux}, the results displayed in Fig.~\ref{fig7} reveal that the propagation of non-linear wave can be useful to distinguish between the extensive and the non-extensive background.
+We also find that the dissipation is more for smaller $q$-values (compare with Fig.~\ref{fig5}).
 With the q-viscosities along with q-EoS, the relative dissipation with $q$ is more than that of the q-EoS only.
 This is in contrast to the expectation from the notion that the non-extensive distribution is treated as a non-equilibrium deviation from the extensive one.
-In such a scenario the dissipative correction is interpreted as the result of arising due to $q\neq 1$.
-These findings are opposite to that expectation.
+In such a scenario the dissipative correction is interpreted as a result of $q\neq 1$.
+These findings are opposite to the normal expectations.
 Rather, it indicates that $q$-equilibrium should not always be interpreted as a dissipative non-equilibrium form of extensive statistics.